 Then you will visit the archaeological museum with some extraordinary samples of the Corinthian pottery, finds from ancient tombs, Roman statuery and more.

-For the guided visit of Ancient Corinth you will need approximately 1.5 hours and then you can spend more time on your own to take pictures or to go to the Roman Odeon or the ancient theater which are outside of the archaeological site.
+For the guided visit of Ancient Corinth with a licensed tour guide you will need approximately 1.5 hours and then you can spend more time on your own to take pictures or to go to the Roman Odeon or the ancient theater which are outside of the archaeological site.